From the TIE editors (Austin Frakt, Aaron Carroll, Adrianna McIntyre):

-As a general rule, we only take pitches for guest posts from people we know will write good, TIE-style posts without a lot of editing.
+As a general rule, we only take pitches for guest posts from people we have either invited or who we know will write good, TIE-style posts without a lot of editing.
 Often this is from people who have written here before or with whom we have worked with in other contexts.
 The reason for this is that we don’t have a ton of time to devote to vetting and editing.
 We prefer to do at most one iteration with an author to get a post ready for publication.

 So, how do you break in if we don’t know you?
 Easy!
 Send one of us a full draft.
 You can try to pitch ideas in advance of writing a draft, but we’re less likely to engage in pitches.
 We will want to see how you write, not just what you want to write about.